Sarkozy swings further right, Hollande holds lead

 In a setback to Sarkozy, centrist candidate Francois Bayrou, who came fifth with 9.1 percent, accused the president of being "absurd and offensive" in comparing his voters with those of Le Pen and called on Wednesday for a more civil campaign.

+However, former centrist president Valery Giscard d'Estaing endorsed Sarkozy on Thursday, saying Hollande would not be able to change the tax-and-spend ways of the Socialist party which would expose France to "international speculation".

-(Additional reporting by Brian Love and Daniel Flynn; Editing by Peter Graff and Paul Taylor)
+(Additional reporting by Brian Love and Daniel Flynn; Editing by Peter Graff)